pbrzn/cinemaddict/README.md

-# Getting Started with Create React App
+# CINEMADDICT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To Start

-In the project directory, you can run:
+In the cinemaddict-backend directory, run:

+### `rails s`

+...to load the database.
+Then, in a separate tab in your Terminal, navigate to the cinemaddict-frontend directory, run:

 ### `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## How To Use CINEMADDICT

+You can register as a new user or login as an existing one from the Home page.
+Upon successful registration/login, you will be redirected to your profile, where you will see your existing reviews if you have any.

+To review a movie, click on the `Movies` link in the Navbar and click on a movie link of your choice.
+This will bring you to that movie's page where you will see all existing reviews of that movie and a form to submit a new review.

+You may also edit or delete any of your reviews with the click of the `Edit` or `Delete` button.

+##Additional Scripts

 ### `npm test`